-Camrosa is governed by a five-member Board of Directors, elected at large, each representing a specific Division within the District.
-Directors are elected to four-year staggered terms with elections held in odd-numbered years.
+Camrosa is governed by a five-member Board of Directors, elected at large, each representing a specific Division within the District (see map).
+Directors are elected to four-year staggered terms with elections held in even-numbered years.

-Mr. Stafford’s Executive Team is made up of five managers responsible for distinct areas of the District’s operations: Customer Accounts & Billing, Finance, Operations, Planning & Data Systems, and Water Resources.
+Mr. Huff’s Executive Team is made up of four managers responsible for distinct areas of the District’s operations: Customer Accounts & Billing, Information Technology, Engineering & Operations, and Finance.

 Camrosa customers can receive assistance from our Customer Service Representatives by phone at (805) 388-0226 or via email at firstname.lastname@example.org.

 When contacting our office, please provide the name on the account, along with your account/customer number or service address.
 You will find your account/customer number listed on your most recent water bill.